zielinka/Bertelsmann-Arvato-Project-/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-Must give credit to Figure Eight for the data.
+Must give credit to Bertelsmann/Arvato for the data.
 Data Scientist NanoDegree content has been used to create the project.
-They provided the data from Figure Eight.
+They provided the data from Bertelsmann/Arvato.